Surfer12/docs-for-app-for-sci/01-FINAL-SUBMISSION/application-enhanced-structured.md

 ## Project Information

-**Project title:** Engineering Artificial Consciousness for Scientific Discovery via Multi-Scale Cognitive Architecture
+**Project title:** Consciousness-Aware AI for Scientific Discovery: Engineering Artificial Consciousness for Scientific Discovery and Establishing a Ground-Truth Validating Framework For Each Unique Indivudal Resulting in Validated Swarm Intelligence and Educational Technology Impact

 **Scientific field(s) (select all that apply):**
 - [x] Biology / Life Sciences